Steve Hargis, Head Coach US Junior National Team Development and Junior Men’s National Team

 Cassandra Cunningham, Women’s Assistant Coach

-Coach Cassandra Cunningham is in her ninth year with the Women’s Junior Team and her fourth year as a coach for the Junior Worlds Team.
+Coach Cassandra Cunningham has been with the Women’s Junior Team since 2009 and coaching the Junior Worlds Team since 2012.
 Coach Cass coached the 2015 & 2014 2-‘s to a Bronze medal finishes.
 In 2012, she coached the 2- to a silver medal in the Grand Final at the World Rowing Championships.
 Prior to this position, she helped select and coach the girls that attended the Junior Worlds Development camp in Germany.
 Coach Cunningham began her athletic quest at Mills High School in Millbrae, CA where she competed in cross country and track for four years.
 Entering Sacramento State College, she began her rowing career.
 Coach Cunningham earned three state championship titles as well as winning the first ever Pacific Coast Rowing Championships in the Women’s Varsity Eight in 1995.
 In 1996, she earned a Bachelor’s of Science in Physical Education.
 After graduation she spent three years training with the Women’s U.S. Rowing National Team at the Olympic Training Center in Chula Vista.
 She is a five-time winner at the US National Elite Championships.
 She is a five-time champion at the US National Elite Championships and three time champion in the women’s lightweight eight at the Head of the Charles.
 Lastly, she earned two international silver medals, one in the women’s lightweight quad at the 1998 World Rowing Championships and one the 1999 Pan American Games.
 After her time on the national team, Coach Cunningham earned a Master of Education in Administration at the University of Massachusetts while simultaneously coaching the school’s varsity women’s lightweight rowing team.
 Coach Cunningham was the Head Coach of the Junipero Serra High School Boy’s team from 2002-2009.
 She rebuilt the program and within four years she had multiple athletes competing at top colleges around the US.
 In 2009, she joined the Oakland Strokes Junior Program and is currently the Assistant Girls Varsity Coach.
 She is currently an assistant coach at Radnor.

 Nick D’Antoni, Men’s Assistant Coach